Have You Ever Spotted an Image Online and Had No Idea Where It Came From?

 Verifying Image Authenticity

-Reverse image search helps verify if images are authentic or manipulated digitally.
-Upload suspicious images to TinEye or Google to see when and where.
-It first appeared online, helping determine if the image is real or fake.
-Image search techniques for verification compare images across multiple databases.
+Reverse image search helps verify if images are authentic or digitally manipulated.
+Upload an image to search it on TinEye or Google to see when and where it first appeared online, helping determine if the image is real or fabricated.
+How to find the source of an image through these verification steps protects you from sharing misinformation.
+Always check if the image appears on fact-checking websites and compare metadata to spot signs of manipulation.

 Finding Image Sources